AndySchroder/StaticWire/README.md

 ### Current Terms of Sale (subject to change) ###

+- The first payment includes
+    - a non-refundable activation fee of 48,000 sat that reserves the tunnel & the dedicated public static IPv4 address and
+    - at least 1,000 sat for the initial rental credit (this may be increased in the future to prevent IP address squatting if there is too much abuse of the server).
-- Each month's rent is 24,000 sat.
+- The total minimum first payment therefor is 49,000 sat.
-- First payment required is 72,000 sat (48,000 sat activation fee for the tunnel and IP address + 24,000 sat (the first month's rent)).
+- After the first payment the smallest allowable rental credit payment size is 500 sat.
+The default payment size is 24,000 sat (1 month's rent).
+Server max credit will be 72,000 sat (3 month's rent) for now but the plan is to increase to 288,000 sat (12 month's rent) in the medium term and 576,000 sat (24 month's rent) in the long term.
-- If a renewal is missed, the address will be reserved for up to 2 months, but back payments are required to re-activate it.
+- If no payments are made and the rental credit becomes 0, the tunnel will be turned off but the address will be reserved for up to 2 months.
+In order to re-activate the tunnel, back rental payments are required.
 - This service is experimental, and being shared for trial use.
 It comes with no warranty or liabilities of any kind.
 - This service provides a raw internet connection with no firewall built in.
 It is the user's responsibility to apply appropriate firewalling.
 Not liable for damages of any kind do to lack of expertise in how tunnels and routers works.
 - Tunnels are subject to termination due to software defects or policy changes.
-- Terms are Subject to change.
+- Terms are subject to change.